-Just like classical computing is based on bits, quantum computing uses quantum bits, called \textit{qubits} in short.
+Similar to digital computing utilising bits, quantum computing is based on quantum bits, called \textit{qubits}.
 A fundamental difference from their classical counterpart is that a qubit can store a \textit{superposition} of both binary $0$ and $1$ values.
-To denote this, we use \textit{Dirac notation}:
+To denote this, we use the \textit{Dirac notation}:

 The complex coefficients $a$ and $b$ are related to the probability of measuring corresponding values by the squared modulus function.
 This imposes a constraint that $\abs{a}^2 + \abs{b}^2 = 1$.